eclab/edisyn/README.md

 ### Installation and Running on Windows

-I don't know for sure (I don't have Windows).
-But you may be able to run it by first downloading and installing Java, then downloading the [jar file](https://github.com/eclab/edisyn/raw/master/jar/edisyn.jar) located in the "jar" directory, and finally just double-clicking on the jar file.
-Tell me if this works.
+I believe that the following should work:

+1. [Download and install Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+The JRE should work fine.

+2. Download Edisyn's jar file, called [edisyn.jar](https://github.com/eclab/edisyn/raw/master/jar/edisyn.jar),presently located in the "jar" directory.

+3. Double-click on edisyn.jar

+Tell me if this works or not, and what version of Windows you're running.

 ### Installation and Running on Linux